 The maximum data link range is 40 km (25 mi), however the communication range depends on the weather conditions and characteristics of the terrain.

-Each aircraft is independently controlled by its own xGroundControl Station.
-Thus in order to fly more than one FIXAR unit the operator is required to have a separate laptop with preinstalled xGroundControl Station per each aircraft.
+Each aircraft is independently controlled by its own xGroundControl Software.
+Thus in order to fly more than one FIXAR unit the operator is required to have a separate laptop with preinstalled xGroundControl Software per each aircraft.

 FIXAR is completely autonomous UAV solutions, however operators constantly have control over the aircraft in order to provide maximum reliability.
 At any flight stage the operator can command the drone to pause the mission, to return home point, or to loiter at a safe point.
 Real time manual control is not provided.

 - Telemetry kit for communication with the aircraft in real-time

 - Peli heavy-duty transport and storage case

 No laptop is provided in the FIXAR supply kit unless on individual request.
 The user is required to install the FIXAR xGroundControl software on their own laptop (Windows and MacOS supported).